germany insider facts

 • Walk: Depending on where you start in the village, a walk up to the castle takes about 30 to 50 minutes.

 • Horse-drawn carriage: Departure point is in front of hotel Müller in Hohenschwangau.
 Tickets cost 6 € uphill and 3 € for the downhill journey.
 It is quite fun to use the horse carriage.
 The carriage stops just below of the Schlossrestaurant and hotel.
-From here it is a short walk of about 300m to the castle entrance.
+From here it is a short walk of about 300m up to the castle entrance.

 • Bus: The bus service starts in front of Schlosshotel Lisl and takes you to the "Jugend" lookout / Marienbrücke.
 Enjoy the stunning views to Neuschwanstein & to the Pöllat Gorge before you walk down to the castle.
 The 600m path is paved but very steep.
 The sign at the bus station says the walk is not suitable for the disabled.